The Golden Rule for Meta Ads Campaign Structure

 Because you’re also splitting your ads.
 You are giving Meta fewer options to target your audience per campaign.

-For the same reasons outlined here, I also recommend sticking to one optimization goal per campaign.
+For the same reasons outlined here, I also recommend sticking to one performance goal per campaign.

 Our example follows the Golden Rule.
 We have one campaign per campaign objective.

-To make it work, you need to opt in for campaign budget optimization in your campaign settings.
-Meta will distribute your campaign budget dynamically across ad groups to maximize performance.
+To make it work, you need to opt in for campaign budget optimization (CBO) in your campaign settings.

 There are two types of ad groups inside the campaign.
 One single winning ad group and several testing ad groups.

 The goal of this campaign structure is to identify new, successful ads to add to the winning ad group.
-Expanding the winning ad group allows the campaign to scale with larger budgets.
+Expanding the winning ad group allows the campaign to scale with larger budgets because the algorithm has more options to target your audience**.**

 But how do you define success?
 A successful test is an ad group that receives the majority (I often look for 50% or more) of the total campaign budget.
 It also has to undercut the campaign’s average cost per result.
 In simple words: You want to find new ads that beat your existing winners.